Using an employer of record in Vietnam

 2. Use independent contractors: This option offers more flexibility for cross-border hiring.
 However, you must avoid misclassifying other contractors as employees, as it leads to fines and penalties.

-3. Hire via a Vietnam employer of record: An EOR handles the employee management cycle for you, while helping you stay compliant with local labor laws.
+3. Hire via a Vietnam employer of record: An EOR helps handle the employee lifecycle for you, with compliance support as per local labor laws.

 Partnering with an employer of record in Vietnam

-Payoneer WFM offers Vietnam EOR services.
+Payoneer Workforce Management offers Vietnam EOR services.
 Find out more about how we can help your business.

 How to onboard employees in Vietnam